cryptobadass/pqchain/index.md

 # The building blocks

+**Quantum security:**

-1. **Quantum security:** by CRYSTAL-Dilithium, a lattice based, high performance digital signature algorithm.
+by CRYSTAL-Dilithium, a lattice based, high performance DSA.

+**Transaction privacy:**

-2. **Transaction privacy:** by lattice-based zero-knowledge proof (ZKP) primitives to mask the transaction information.
+by lattice-based zero-knowledge proof (ZKP).

+**High throughput:**

-3. **High throughput:** by an optimized Byzantine Fault Tolerant Protocol that produce blocks by multiple leaders in parallel.
+by parallelized Byzantine Fault Tolerant Protocol.

+**Programmability:**

-4. **Programmability:** by a zk-friendly virtual machine (zkWASM) that allows developers to write arbitrary application logic with the programming language they prefer: C, C++, Java, Rust, and even Solidity.
+by zk-friendly virtual machine (zkWASM) that allow developers to write arbitrary application logic with any programming languages: C, C++, Java, Rust, Solidity etc.

+**Compliance:**

-5. **Compliance:** by compressing and encrypting transaction data (and meta data) and allow identity based threshold decrypting (Multi Party Computation for encryption and decryption).
+by encrypting transaction data (and meta data) and allow identity based threshold decrypting (Multi Party Computation for encryption and decryption).

 # The whitepaper (work in progress)